 YAzane joined Watsi on June 13th, 2016.
-Six years ago, YAzane joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Seven years ago, YAzane joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 YAzane's most recent donation supported Ngwe, a woman from Burma, to fund heart surgery.

 YAzane has funded healthcare for 39 patients in 10 countries.